KEVINKN2004/think-kb-think/README.md

 ## Acknowledgments

 Built by Kevin Khoa Nguyen.
 The collection of documents are of original writing.
 The project is MIT licensed.

-If you're reading this as part of evaluating me for a role — the parts I'd most want to talk about are the evaluation harness, the two-layer refusal defense, and the four debugging stories above.
-The final metrics are less interesting than what it took to trust them.